akirakianna/project-2/README.md

 ## Overview

 This was my second project, but my first Hackathon at General Assembly.
 The goal was to build a React (single page) application which consumes a public API.
 It was to be built in paired teams and be completed within 48 hours.

+You can find our deployed project online here: [/TITLED](https://kianna.love/project-2/#/)

 ## Table of Contents